Why Annapurna Base Camp is among the most popular treks in the world

 How to get fit for the Annapurna Base Camp trek

 The Annapurna Base Camp trek is classified as moderate-difficult.
 You start from an altitude of 6,360 ft at Ghandruk and reach a highest point of 13,550 ft at ABC.
 You will have long trails almost everyday and there will be days with very steep ascents and descents.
 A large portion of this will be on steps.
 This can make the trek quite demanding, especially on inclines.
 Here are the 3 areas that you must work on.
 Scroll below to see a chart that will help you to get fit in 4 weeks.

-Cardiovascular endurance – Target 10 km in 60-70 minutes before the start of the trek
+Cardiovascular endurance – Target 5 km in less than 35 minutes before the start of the trek

-On the ABC trek, you have to cover an average of 10 km each day.
+On the Annapurna Base Camp trek, you have to cover an average of 10 km each day.
 This requires a good amount of endurance.
 You can begin by jogging everyday.
 Start slow and increase your pace everyday.
 Swimming, cycling and stair climbing without too many breaks in between can help too.

 This is another area you should work on.
-The steep ascents and descents can be taxing on your legs.
+There is a lot of trekking distance that you will cover in high altitude carrying your backpacks.
+You have to walk on uneven terrain during the trek.
+It could be taxing for your legs.
 For this, strengthening your legs will help.
-You can do squats to strengthen them.
-Start with 3 sets of squats, with 8 squats in each set and work towards meeting your target within 3 weeks.
+You can do some squats to strengthen them.
+Start with 3 sets of squats, with 8 squats in each set and work towards reaching your target in 3 weeks.